New Orleans, LA

 If you are an exempt listing (i.e. Hotel, model, or bed & breakfast), the City of New Orleans requires you to enter a registration number that you can obtain from the city.
 Update your information.

 Our commitment to your community

-We're committed to working with local officials to help them understand how Airbnb benefits our community.
-Where needed, we'll continue to advocate for changes that will allow regular people to rent out their own homes.
+We are committed to working with local officials to clarify how local rules impact the community.
+We will continue to advocate for changes that will enable people to rent out their homes.